emirelzein/rad-embeddings/README.md

 pip install rad-embeddings
 ```

-You quickly train a DFA encoder, which converges pretty quickly.
+You train a DFA encoder, which converges pretty quickly.

 ```
 import dfa_gym